twallema/DENV-serotype-imputation/data/README.md

 ### Skinner et al. 2023

 + `full_dataset.csv`: Dataset used in Skinner et al. (2023) Human footprint is associated with shifts in the assemblages of major vector-borne diseases.
 Nature Sustainability.
+Contains the human footprint for all except one Brazilian municipality (Lucena; 2508604) from 2013-2019.
 Downloaded from https://github.com/ckglidden/human-footprint-index-VBD/blob/main/data/full_dataset.csv.

 ### BR_Municipios_2023